DeepRegNet/DeepReg/docs/doc_data_loader.md

 ### Sampling

-To sample image pairs, during one epoch, image pairs will be sampled without replacement.
+During each epoch, image pairs will be sampled without replacement.
 Therefore, given N images, one epoch will thereby have floor(N / 2) image pairs.
 For validation or testing, the random seed is fixed to ensure consistency.

-In case of multiple labels, the sampling method is the same as [paired data](#sampling).
-In particular, the sampled label will be always the same for the two chosen images.
+In case of multiple labels, the sampling method is the same as in [paired data](#sampling).
+In particular, the only corresponding label pairs will be sampled between the two sampled images.

 ### Configuration